 “Do they then like for Allah a creature who is brought up in adornments (wearing gold and silk ornaments, i.e., women) and in dispute cannot make herself clear.”
 (Az-Zukhruf: 18)

 As for men, it is a sign of instability and an un-masculine nature to adorn oneself with gold.
 Because Islam wants the differences between the sexes to be clearly defined and their distinctive characteristics to stand out because when they resemble each other, a lot of corruption results from that place.

 Luckily no. If you are a man and want to wear some jewelry, there is an option.
 Hadeeth below can clarify many of your confusions:

 It is Haram to wear other than a silver ring because Imam Tahawi related his chain of narrators to Sayyiduna Imran ibn Husain and Sayyiduna Abu Huraira (Allah be pleased with both of them).
-The Messenger of Allah (Allah bless him & give him peace) forbade the wearing of gold rings.
+The Messenger of Allah (Allah bless him & give him peace) forbade the wearing of gold in Islam .
 And it is narrated that a man came to the Messenger of Allah (Allah bless him & give him peace) wearing a ring made of brass.
 The Messenger of Allah (Allah bless him & give him peace) said:

 “What is it that I smell the odor of idols from you, so he got rid of the ring.”